amirashrafizham/concrete-compressive-strength/README.md

 ## About

-Use Case: XYZ Cement Factory is a leading manufacturer of concrete products.
+Use Case: XYZ Concrete Factory is a leading manufacturer of concrete products.
 Recently, the company has received feedback from its clients about the inconsistent strength of its concrete.
-To maintain its reputation and ensure customer satisfaction, XYZ Cement Factory has decided to invest in optimizing the concrete strength.
+To maintain its reputation and ensure customer satisfaction, XYZ Concrete Factory has decided to invest in optimizing the concrete strength.

 Goal: Predict the compressive strength of concrete based on the mixture of ingredients and optimize the mixture of ingredients to maximize the compressive strength of concrete.